Want to know more about Nouryon positions? Please contact our Public Affairs team.

 A particular focus is to develop and market eco-premium solutions – products and services that deliver environmental or social benefits and specifically those delivering benefits for our customers when compared with competitive products (eco-premium solutions with downstream benefits).
 We continue to proactively drive the development of innovative sustainable solutions ahead of the mainstream in the market.

 Our product development processes are designed to drive continuous sustainability improvement in the overall portfolio as products are updated or replaced.
 Eco-premium solutions are a fundamental driver of our sustainability agenda for creating more value from fewer resources, of the products we sell, and of the processes we use to manufacture them.

 Nouryon recognizes our dependence on ecosystems for resources, such as fresh water; for renewable materials; and for the part they play in maintaining the quality of our air, water, and soil.
 We also recognize the impact we have on these ecosystems.

 The current focus areas of our resource efficiency programs are:

-Nouryon does not carry out animal research on finished products such as chemical mixtures, except in those exceptional cases where it is required by government regulations.
+Nouryon does not carry out animal research on finished products such as chemical mixtures, except in those exceptional cases where required by government regulations.

 Nouryon recognizes the significant potential of green hydrogen, and is engaging in or exploring multiple initiatives to bring it to use in the future.

-When produced using renewable energy (wind or sun), hydrogen is a truly green form of energy.
+When produced using renewable energy (wind or solar), hydrogen is a truly green form of energy.
 It is most commonly used as a raw material to produce products such as ammonia and for refining.
 At Nouryon we see large potential for green hydrogen as an enabling feedstock in bio-based and circular chemistry routes.
-It can also be used as a sustainable fuel for cars and buses, with the aim of creating zero-emission transport systems.

 Nouryon already has substantial experience in producing and using green hydrogen.
 For example: